tpose-corp/mala-risk-screening/.docs/02-design/user-journey.md

 - Which scoring document is authoritative — the outline's point tally (≥2 = alert) or the demo's single 0–100 Risk Score (threshold 60) — or how they combine
 - The real LINE group + hospital recipient for the pilot area, and the in-app notification side's design (undefined in any source doc)
 - Real Sick Day Rules wording for step 5's AI-generated advice
-- Whether the Part 3.0 chatbot (mentioned in DOC-02 for symptomatic patients) is meant for staff or for patients directly — affects whether it belongs in this journey at all
+- ~~Whether the Part 3.0 chatbot is meant for staff or for patients directly~~ — **answered: patient-facing.** It's a separate patient-side interaction, not part of this staff journey — stays out of scope for this document until it's designed as its own journey